UltimaOmega474/BigComBoy/README.md

-# Angbe (Another Nameless GameBoy Emulator)
+# SunBoy

 An emulator for the GameBoy written in C++.
 Only DMG compatible games work at this time.
 CGB support is planned but not in active development.
-The project is split into two modules, Angbe the emulator core and Angbe-Gui the frontend.
+The project is split into two modules, the emulator core and frontend.

 ## Compatibility